ericwu17/tslyriccompletion/new_lyrics_notes.md

 One thing: for better consistency, we will change all -in' endings to -ing.
 So gettin' -> getting, standin' -> standing, etc.

+The mattress line in Better than revenge was finally changed to be about matches.

 The position of line breaks may be changed, to alleviate some confusion.
 In the old lyrics, for example, in "You all over me", the game thought that "I lived, I learned" has a unique successor, but it really did not have a unique successor.